Bourland in North Texas and Indian Territory

 Erin Springs, Beef Creek and Purcell, The Washita Valley in the 1880s

-Events cites 6-page Handout at speeches
+Events scheduled cites my 6-page Handout at speeches

 Recommended Links e.g. www.history-sites.com, www.oiwus.org